oomek/attractplus/Layouts.md

 fe.add_rectangle( x, y, w, h )
 ```

-Add a rectangle to the end of Attract-Mode's draw list.
+Add a rectangle to the end of the draw list.

 **Parameters**